 4. Open the Authenticator app on your mobile device and select Scan a barcode

-5. Scan the QR code generated on your desktop
+5. Use your phone to scan the QR code generated on your desktop

-Note: Google Authenticator will generate new codes every 30 seconds
+Note: Authenticator will generate new codes every 30 seconds

-Regardless of which method you choose, implementing two-factor authentication on your Coinsquare account will help add an extra layer of security and help prevent unauthorized access to your account and assets, and hopefully bring you peace of mind!
+Regardless of which authenticator app you use, Implementing two-factor authentication on your Coinsquare account will help add an extra layer of security and help prevent unauthorized access to your account and assets, and hopefully bring you peace of mind!

 What is 2FA?